Healthcare workers among the many who are writing up a will because of the pandemic

 WICHITA, Kan.
-(KSNW)-Attornies are seeing a rise in the number of people drafting up wills, many being frontline workers.
+(KSNW) – Attorneys are seeing a rise in the number of people drafting up wills.
+Many of those being frontline workers.

 “It made it really clear that this could happen to any of us,” said Post Rock Family Medicine Physician Dr. Beth Oller.